LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 (both laugh)

-JSV: I don't know that it has a more immediate or universal contextual appeal, title- and imagery-wise, but I guess all you have to do here is google "lipstick feminist" for you to have an idea of what the painting claims to be about allegorically.
+JSV: I don't know that it has a more immediate or universal contextual appeal, title- and imagery-wise, but I guess all one has to do here is google "lipstick feminist" for them to have an idea of what the painting claims to be about allegorically.
 But the "baroque" in the title, I don't think many know what that is about.

-MA: Yes, please, Jojo.
-Do give our readers a backgrounder on that part of the title.
+MA: Oh.
+Well, okay.
+Please, Jojo, do give our readers a backgrounder on that part of the title.
 Let's educate, Billy Gate!

 It's like this. . . .